Who is screened for bowel cancer

 The UK has a bowel cancer screening programme.
 The screening test checks for hidden (occult) blood in your stool (faeces).
 This is called an FOB test (faecal occult blood test).
 It is sent to people every 2 years, generally between the ages of 60 to 75.
 The screening age range varies slightly between England, Scotland, Wales and Northern Ireland.
 In Scotland, screening starts at age 50.

 In England, a test to examine the inside of the rectum and lower bowel, called flexible sigmoidoscopy or bowel scope, is gradually being introduced as part of the screening programme.
 This will be a one off test for everyone aged 55.
 The FOB test will continue from age 60 as before.

 People in high risk groups for bowel cancer are offered screening on the NHS at a younger age than the bowel screening programme.
+This usually means having a colonoscopy to examine the whole of the inside of the bowel.
 You can have screening if you have

 - An inherited condition called familial adenomatous polyposis (FAP) – also called familial multiple polyposis

 - An inherited condition called hereditary non polyposis colorectal cancer (HNPCC)